portainer/portainer/README.md

 ### Hide containers with specific labels

-You can hide specific containers in the containers view by using the `-hide-label` or `-l` options and specifying a label.
+You can hide specific containers in the containers view by using the `--hide-label` or `-l` options and specifying a label.

 For example, take a container started with the label `owner=acme`: